CraigorTheMighty/RNG/README.md

 - ```RNG_Push(rng_t *rng, void *data, uint32_t size)```
 - ```RNG_Push<type>(rng_t *rng, <type> x)```

 Push generic data or sized-integer values onto the RNG stack.
 Returns zero on success, and non-zero on failure.
 In the case of failure, the RNG retains its original unmodified state.
 If ```data``` is NULL, this has the effect of allocating space on the stack for ```size``` bytes, but without initialising the extra space.
+This call can result in memory allocation.

 - ```RNG_Pop(rng_t *rng, void *data, uint32_t size)```
 - ```RNG_Pop<type>(rng_t *rng, <type> *x)```